 The Commission finds that the hourly energy cost data required to be filed under Section 133 of PURPA is an appropriate data source for determining avoided energy costs.
 NSP's objection to the use of such data on the basis that DOE may soon be dismantled is highly speculative.
-Although MDU argues that Section 133 data is not designed to satisfy Section 210 requirements, it has failed to show with any specificity how or why such data would be inappropriate for determining avoided energy costs.
+Although MDU argues

+2/ Short-term capacity costs are recognized in MAPP Service Schedule H. The Commission agrees with Staff's argument that inasmuch as utilities pay for short-term capacity for purchases under MAPP Schedule H, it is not improper to reflect such short-term capacity costs in purchase rates from QF's. that Section 133 data is not designed to satisfy Section 210 requirements, it has failed to show with any specificity how or why such data would be inappropriate for determining avoided energy costs.
 Staff's recommendation on this point, therefore, will be adopted.
 In line with this holding, the Commission finds that each utility's on-peak and off-peak periods for purposes of calculating hourly avoided incremental energy costs should be consistent with its on-peak and off-peak periods as reflected in its Section 133 filings.
 This requirement will assure consistency in the calculation of avoided energy costs.